ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 <b>Probability theory</b>

-<em>The above references to 'information symmetry' stem from the 'probability as logic' school of thought.
-Clayton provides a great introduction to this tradition.</em>
+<em>The above references to 'information symmetry' stem from the probability as logic tradition.
+Clayton provides a great introduction to it.
+Jaynes is the standard-bearer.</em>

 Clayton, A. (2021). *Bernoulli's Fallacy: Statistical Illogic and the Crisis of Modern Science*.
 New York: Columbia University Press.